CastraRegina/ars-est-in-v_rb0/README.md

   - picture frame: 10x15, 13x18, 20x25, 21x30, 23x23, 30x40, 32x32, 40x50, 50x70, 61x91cm
   - see also other sizes, passepartout-sizes and more ...

+## Business setup
+What to consider if you want to start an online business in Germany...
+see also internet recommendations, e.g. aufbauen-online-business.de
+- business bank account ($?)
+  -> maybe additionally PayPal? (for Etsy not needed)
+- address-service, e.g. anschrift.net ($)
+- determine a business-name and ...
+  - register e-mail-address
+  - register shop-name, e.g. at Etsy
+  - register website / domain name ($)
+- register a business (Gewerbe-Anmeldung)
+- register at your professional association (Handwerkskammer, IHK, ...) ($?)
+- obtain a UStID (Umsatzsteuer-ID) at your tax office
+- legal texts-service, e.g. it-recht-kanzlei.de ($)
+- packaging license, registration at the Central Packaging Register LUCID ($)
+- inform your employer about your sideline business

 ---